Taiwan confident of signing 'high standard' trade deal with US

-"Negotiations under the US-Taiwan Initiative on 21st Century Trade will begin soon," Taiwan's president says, assured that the initiative will facilitate a strong trade agreement.
+"Negotiations under the US-Taiwan Initiative on 21st Century Trade will begin soon," Taiwan's president says, assuring that the initiative will facilitate a strong trade agreement.

 Taiwan is confident it can sign a "high standard" trade deal with the United States under a new framework, President Tsai Ing-wen has told a visiting group of US lawmakers.